Art Terms and Definitions — T

 You May Also Like

-This glossary of art terms is provided as a valuable resource for art enthusiasts.
+This art definitions wordlist is provided as a valuable resource for art enthusiasts.
 If you like the information here and find it helpful, please consider purchasing a painting.
-Your support helps to cover the cost of keeping this art reference words lexicon online.
+Your support helps to cover the cost of keeping this art word index online.
 Simply click or tap the thumbnail link of any Teresa Bernard oil painting to view additional details.

 flowers still life paintings